-JUNETEENTH, also known as Juneteenth Independence Day or Freedom Day; Winston Churchill famously quipped that “America always does the right thing…after it tries everything else.
+JUNETEENTH, also known as Juneteenth Independence Day or Freedom Day becomes a Federal holiday; Winston Churchill famously quipped that “America always does the right thing…after it tries everything else.
 Juneteenth is an American holiday that celebrates our finally getting this part right.
 It commemorates the June 19, 1865, announcement of the abolition of slavery in the state of Texas, and more generally the emancipation of enslaved African-Americans throughout the former Confederacy of the southern United States.
 Its name is a portmanteau of “June” and “nineteenth”, the date of its celebration.

 Juneteenth is only recognized as a state holiday or special day of observance in forty-five states, and primarily in local celebrations.
 Traditions include public readings of the Emancipation Proclamation, singing traditional songs such as “Swing Low Sweet Chariot” and “Lift Every Voice and Sing”, and reading of works by noted African-American writers such as Ralph Ellison and Maya Angelou.
 Celebrations may include rodeos, street fairs, cookouts, family reunions, park parties, historical reenactments, and Miss Juneteenth contests.
 The Macogos descendants of Black Seminoles of Coahulla, Mexico also celebrate the Juneteenth.